-- 1. For Employers having twenty (20) or more active Employees, federal law and regulations require that each active Employee ages sixty-five (65) or older, and each active Employee's Spouse ages sixty-five (65) or older, may elect to have coverage under this Benefit Plan or under Medicare. - a.
-Where such Employee or such Spouse elect coverage under this Benefit Plan, this Benefit Plan will be the primary payor of Benefits with the Medicare program the secondary payor. - b.
-This Benefit Plan will not provide Benefits to supplement Medicare payments for an active Employee ages sixty-five (65) or older or for a Spouse ages sixty-five (65) or older of an active Employee where such Employee or such Spouse elects to have the Medicare program as the primary payor. - 2.
+- 1. For Employers having twenty (20) or more active Employees, federal law and regulations require that each active Employee age sixty-five (65) or older, and each active Employee's Spouse age sixty-five (65) or older, may elect to have coverage under this Benefit Plan or under Medicare. - a.
+Where such Employee or such Spouse elect coverage under this Benefit Plan, this Benefit Plan will be the primary payor of Benefits with the Medicare program the secondary payor.

+- b.
+This Benefit Plan will not provide Benefits to supplement Medicare payments for Medicare eligible expenses for an active Employee age sixty-five (65) or older or for a Spouse age sixty-five (65) or older of an active Employee where such Employee or such Spouse elects to have the Medicare program as the primary payor. - 2.
 Under federal law, if an active Employee under age sixty-five (65) or an active Employee's Dependent under age sixty-five (65) is covered under a Group Benefit Plan of an Employer with one hundred (100) or more Employees and also has coverage under the Medicare program by reason of Social Security disability, the Group Benefit Plan is the primary payor and Medicare is the secondary payor. - 3.
-For persons under age sixty-five (65) who are covered under this Benefit Plan and who are eligible for Medicare solely by reason of end-stage renal disease, the Medicare program will be the primary payor and this Benefit Plan the secondary payor even if an eligible person has not enrolled in the Medicare program, except that during the first thirty (30) month period that such persons are eligible for Medicare benefits solely by reason of end-stage renal disease, this Benefit Plan will be the primary payor and Medicare the secondary payor. - 4.
+For persons under age sixty-five (65) who are covered under this Benefit Plan and who also have coverage under the Medicare program solely by reason of end-stage renal disease, the Medicare program will be the primary payor and this Benefit Plan the secondary payor except that during the first thirty (30) month period that such persons are eligible for Medicare benefits solely by reason of end-stage renal disease, this Benefit Plan will be the primary payor and Medicare the secondary payor. - 4.
 When this Benefit Plan is the primary payor, it will provide regular Benefits for Covered Services.
 When this Benefit Plan is the secondary payor, it will provide Benefits based on the lesser of the Medicare approved amount or the Claims Administrator's Allowable Charge.
 When an Allied Provider or Physician is not required by Medicare to accept the Medicare approved amount as payment in full, the Claims Administrator will base Benefits on the lesser of the Medicare approved amount plus Medicare's limiting charge, if applicable, or the Claims Administrator's Allowable Charge.